 It wasn’t just serving good food and fun that has made Hattie so well loved.
 It was also what Hattie did in the community.
 In addition to donating to many local charities throughout the years, Hattie also helped many young people, giving them work when no one else would, helping them through school and even taking them into her own home and nurturing them like family.
 In addition to her famous generosity and inability to let anyone go hungry, Hattie was known for her sense of humor and her special quality of treating royalty and the downtrodden exactly alike.
 Everyone felt welcome.
 Hattie’s is legendary and continues to thrive and carry on in the tradition of great food, ambience and wonderful hospitality.
 Please pass on the legend of Hattie’s and come back to see us.

-Fast forward to 2021, Business for Good™ teamed up with Hattie’s head chef Jasper Alexander and together brought on chefs Phillip “Chef Fitz” Fitzpatrick and Mark D. Graham to continue Hattie’s mission to serve the community.
+Fast forward to 2021, Business for Good™ teamed up Hattie’s head chef Jasper Alexander and together brought on chefs Phillip “Chef Fitz” Fitzpatrick and Mark D. Graham to continue Hattie’s mission to serve the community.
 Along with this team, BFG has transformed Hattie’s into a seed for change, while maintaining the quality and character of the original award-winning recipes.
-We’re expanding to new locations, all of which donates 100% of profits to charities in each local community.
+We’re expanding to new locations, all of which donate 100% of the profits to Business for Good to end hunger and food insecurity.
 There’s also “Hattie’s Homework Hour,” where staff can clock in an hour early, get a free meal, and get paid to do their homework before they get to work.

 Chef Jasper Alexander